scarioscia/scarioscia.github.io/_posts/2024-01-05-writing-SLiM-output.md

 }
 ```

-If you were to view your file after just 300 generations, it would have one line: the header you self-defined.
+If you were to view your file after just 300 generations, it would have one line: the header you defined.
 You can then add your simulation information from each subsequent generation:

 ```
 300:1000 late() {